PRIVACY NOTICE ON THE PROCESSING OF PERSONAL DATA AND YOUR RIGHTS

 HB Reavis is part of the HB Reavis Group, which consists of all entities consolidated under the group holding HB Reavis Holding S.A. with its headquarters in Luxembourg (hereinafter referred to as the “HB Reavis Group“) due to which the reference to HB Reavis Group may be found in the Privacy Notice.

-What is our purpose and legitimate interests for the processing of your personal data?
+What are our purpose and legitimate interests for the processing of your personal data?

 - We process your personal data to ensure that our contractual obligations arising from the contract with you or a third party, of which you are in the position of a contact person or a signatory on behalf of the contractual party, are effectively fulfilled and also to be compliant with legal obligations under local law.
 Since we conducted the contract with your or the third party, we need to process your personal data to ensure effective, flawless and clear communication as well as to ensure fulfillment of our contractual obligations and legal obligations (tax and accounting) towards you or the third party.
 This processing also applies to other legal acts than contracts as for example power of attorney.

-- We process your personal data for the purpose of incoming and outgoing post mail or e-mail evidence.
+- We process your personal data for the purpose of incoming and outgoing mail evidence.

 What is our legal basis for the processing of your personal data?